CodeCrashStudios/JSON2LVL/README.md

 //Here is the data, you could make it a 3d array if you would like, this example just puts everythig into one array UInt16[] data;

-//Creates the steams and reader
+//Creates the streams and reader
 FileStream fs = File.OpenRead(RESOURCE_PATH_HERE);//Put the path to your resource here GZipStream gs = new GZipStream(fs, CompressionLevel.Optimal);
 BinaryReader br = new BinaryReader(gs);